eraser-dev/eraser/docs/QUICKSTART.md

 3. Apply and delete a DaemonSet

-    To demonstrate the functionality of Eraser, a DaemonSet is applied and deleted so the images remain on all nodes.
-This is for illustrative purposes only, and is not the recommended way to deploy `nginx`.
+    For illustrative purposes, a DaemonSet is applied and deleted so the non-running images remain on all nodes.
+The [Docker official hello-world image](https://hub.docker.com/_/hello-world) with the `latest` tag will be used in this example.
+However, it is not recommended to use `latest` in a production environment and is only used to demonstrate the Eraser functionality.

     In the following steps, these images will be used to verify that Eraser is removing the correct images.